 - A minimum invoice of £100 makes it a difficult sell for small businesses.

-- Not good for higher risk merchants with larger proportion of chargebacks such as small businesses.
+- Not good for higher risk merchants with larger numbers of chargebacks.

 - Funds are settled to your bank account twice a week, which is a little slower than competitors.

-If you’re still scratching your head, we don’t blame you!
 There’s a lot to think about when it comes to deciding on the type of payment service that your business needs.
-This roundup is designed to give you an insight into the variety of services and fee models on the market.
+This roundup is designed to give you an insight into the variety of services and fee models on the market to make your decision easier.